[[caption-width-right:220:Пугачёва, Алла Борисовна.]]

 Alla Borisovna Pugacheva (born 1949) is one of the most famous Soviet and Russian singers and actresses in the world.
 She began singing in 1965, and was briefly a member of the ensemble "Youth."
 Her first big hit was in 1975, with the song "Harlequin."
 She was singing voice of Nadia in the classic comedy-drama ''TheIronyOfFate'', for which she sang several songs.
 She later starred in the 1979 musical ''TheWomanWhoSings'', a semi-autobiographical film whose soundtrack sold 55 million copies.
 She went on many international tours and, in the 1990s, launched a magazine, radio station, perfume, and line of shoes, all named for her.
 In 2009, after her 60th birthday, she announced that due to age and worsening health, she will perform a farewell tour and then retire from singing.

 Her personal life has been extensively discussed in public, notably her many relationships.
-Partners have included circus performer Mykolas Orbakas (father of her daughter KristinaOrbakaite), director AlexanderStefanovich, and pop singer FilippKirkorov, whose own career she boosted.
+Partners have included circus performer Mykolas Orbakas (father of her daughter Music/KristinaOrbakaite), director AlexanderStefanovich, and pop singer FilippKirkorov, whose own career she boosted.
 She is still considered the Russian prima donna, and her "colleagues" are SofiaRotaru and Music/RozaRymbaeva.

 * 1978 Alla Pugacheva (released in Japan) - compilation